lucilegabriellefievetlacombe-afk/backstagebase/README.md

 # Learn Platform Engineering, Backstage, Kubernetes, ArgoCD, Docker, GitOps, Helm, GitHub Actions & CI/CD to build IDPs

-*To get a personalized course, create or/and get your ids of dockerhub and github; create a branch with my_course__%your_login_in_dockerhub%__%your_login_in_github%, wait for your branch pipeline, your personalized course is in the artifacts.*
+*To get a personalized course, create or/and get your ids of dockerhub and github; create a branch with my_course__%YourDockerHubLogin%__%your_login_in_github%.
+Replace your-own-github-account with your account name on github.
+Replace YourDockerHubLogin with your account in dockerhub. wait for your branch pipeline.*

 ## Glossary